rwblokzijl/Msc-thesis-EuroToken/thesis.md

 will be digital.
 With commerce and banking moving online, a new modern payment system is required with features that fit the digital age.

 The future of money will be digital because the features are needed, the question is: who gets to decide how these currencies are designed?

-While there are many bidders to becomer the worlds next digital currency, the difficulty lies in creating a currency that is (1) scalable, (2) off-line transferable, and (3) stable.
+While there are many bidders to become the worlds next digital currency, the difficulty lies in creating a currency that is (1) scalable, (2) off-line transferable, and (3) stable.